The Lifelock Review: Is Lifelock Worth It?

 Regardless, anything worth buying on credit is worth waiting a few days for.
 My grandfather was a patient and frugal man.
 He taught me early on that if I wanted to buy something, wait a week – see if you still want it.
 That was some of the best advice I’ve ever received.

-Over all, the Equifax credit security freeze process was super simple.
+Overall, the Equifax credit security freeze process was super simple.
 It took maybe 5 minutes.
-Now no one can open any credit accounts in my name with Experian.
+Now no one can open any credit accounts in my name with Equifax.

 The TransUnion credit freeze review